 I’m out of college.
 I’m unemployed.
 I’m unhappy.

 That was the position I was in March of 2017.
 Less than a year out of college, I was no longer working my job as a bank teller, a position I worked not out of any interest in finance or the business world but because it was something that could help me pay my student loans.
 I had graduated the previous spring with an English degree with honors, but I didn’t know what I wanted to do with it.
-My early interest in becoming a had long waned, and no other career options struck me as worthwhile.
+My early interest in becoming a college professor had long waned, and no other career options struck me as worthwhile.
 So, I spent eight months as an unhappy teller at a credit union.

 I think we all have an inherent desire to feel certain about ourselves.
 I don’t mean just having an outgoing confidence, but a deeper, more rooted sense that you are doing something with your life that is impactful and affects others—what the Church calls “vocation”.
 For much of my first year out of college, I was without a vocation.
 It made me unhappy.
 It made me unconfident.
 I was not doing anything that I felt influenced anyone but myself and I didn’t know how to change that.